tendermint/liquidity/x/liquidity/spec/01_concepts.md

 ## Liquidity Module

-The liquidity module implements a decentralized token exchange (DEX) on any Cosmos SDK-based network.
-Any user can create a liquidity pool with a pair of tokens, provide liquidity by depositing reserve tokens into the liquidity pool, and trade tokens using the liquidity pool.
+The liquidity module is a module that can be used in Cosmos SDK applications.
+It implements decentralized token exchange (DEX) that serves liquidity providing and coin swap functions.
+Anyone can create a liquidity pool with a pair of coins, provide liquidity by depositing reserve coins into the liquidity pool, and trade coins using the liquidity pool.
+All the logics are designed in a way that always protect the pool investors.

 ### How the Liquidity Module democratizes liquidity

-The liquidity module democratizes liquidity because anyone can deposit coins in the liquidity pool and earn fees.
+The liquidity module democratizes liquidity because anyone can provide liquidity by depositting reserve coins into the liquidity pool and earn fees.

-These features of the liquidity module create incentives to transfer tokens:
+The liquidity module has the following characteristics:

 - Combines a traditional order book-based exchange system with a Uniswap-like AMM mechanism.
 This hybrid system deepens liquidity for the token swap marketplace.

-- Executes batch-style swaps that minimize front-running risk and sub-second latency competition, thereby protecting ordinary traders.
+- Executes batch-style swaps that minimize front-running risk and sub-second latency competition, thereby protecting retail traders.

   - The order book accumulates incoming limit orders into a batch.
-  - The liquidity module matches accumulated limit orders and orders from the liquidity pool at an equivalent swap price at each batch execution height.
+  - The liquidity module matches the accumulated limit orders and orders from the liquidity pool at an equivalent swap price at each batch execution height.
   - All limit orders in a batch are treated equally and executed at the same swap price.

 ## Features of the Liquidity Module

-The main features of the liquidity module are:
+The liquidity module has the following features:
 ### Liquidity Pool

-A liquidity pool is a coin reserve that contains two kinds of coins in a trading pair.
-A unique pool exists for each token pair.
+A liquidity pool is a coin reserve that contains two different types of coins in a trading pair.
+It has to be unique.

-A liquidity provider (entity or person) deposits the coins into the liquidity pool and then shares the accumulated swap fees with respect to their pool share.
+A liquidity provider can be anyone (permissionless) who provides liquidity by depositing reserve coins into the pool.
+He/she earns the accumulated swap fees with respect to their pool share.
 Pool share is represented as possession of pool coins.

-A liquidity pool is permissionless.
+All matchable swap requests are expected to be executed and unmatched ones are removed.

+### Pool Creation Fee

+The liquidity module has `PoolCreationFee` parameter that is paid upon pool creation.
+This param is defined at genesis and it can be updated via the governance proposal.
+The purpose of this fee is to prevent from creating useless pools and making limitless transactions.
+This fee goes to community fund.

+### Withdrawal Fee Rate

+The liquidity module has `WithdrawFeeRate` parameter that is paid upon withdrawal.
+This param is defined at genesis and it can be updated via the governance proposal.
+The purpose of this fee is to prevent from making limitless withdrawals.

+### Swap Fee Rate

+Swap fees are paid upon swap orders.
+They are accumulated in the pools and are shared among the liquidity providers.
+The liquidity module implements half-half-fee mechanism that minimizes the impact of fee payment process.
+Read this [issue](https://github.com/tendermint/liquidity/issues/41) to have more context.
-### Coin Swap
+### Swap

-With the liquidity module, you can request a coin swap in a liquidity pool.
-Coin swaps use a universal swap ratio for all swap requests.
+You can trade coins using the liquidity pool by making swap requests.Under the hood, coin swaps occur with universal swap ratio for all swap requests.

-1. The requested coin swap is executed with a swap price that is calculated from the given swap price.
+- The requested coin swap is executed with a swap price that is calculated from the given swap price.

-2. The current other coin swap requests and the current liquidity pool coin reserve status.
+- The current other coin swap requests and the current liquidity pool coin reserve status.

-3. Swap orders are executed only when the execution swap price is equal to or greater than the submitted order price of the swap order.
+- Swap orders are executed only when the execution swap price is equal to or greater than the submitted order price of the swap order.

-All matchable swap requests are executed and unmatched swap requests are removed.

 ### Price Discovery

-Coin swap prices in liquidity pools are determined by the current liquidity pool coin reserves and current requested swap amount.
+Swap prices in a liquidity pool are determined by the current liquidity pool coin reserves and requested swap amount.

-Arbitrageurs buy or sell coins in liquidity pools to gain instant profit that results in real-time price discovery of liquidity pools.
+Arbitrageurs buy or sell coins in a liquidity pool to gain instant profit that results in real-time price discovery of the liquidity pool.
 ### Escrow Process

-For swap orders and deposit and withdrawal transactions, the escrow amount of coins is withdrawn from your balance.

-### Swap Fees

-Swap fees are paid to the liquidity pools.
-Swap fees are accumulated in the liquidity pools so that the liquidity provider accumulates profit.
+The liquidity module uses module account that acts as an escrow account that holds and releases the coin amount during batch execution when there is deposit, withdrawal, or swap order.
 ### Batches and Swap Executions

 Coin swaps are executed for every batch.
 A batch is composed of one or more consecutive blocks.
 The size of each batch can be decided by governance parameters and the algorithm in the liquidity module.